 Oh those Cajun turkey people are SMART!
 There you are trying to figure out what size turkey to buy and there is a pretty display promising you the BEST Thanksgiving turkey you’ve ever tasted with a bottle of turkey injection juice.
+Well, they lie.
+You can make something even better at home!

-Why You’ll Love This Turkey Injection
+Why You’ll Love It (Chef Notes)

 Ingredients for Turkey Injection

 Making your own also means you get to customize the flavors and make something special.
 Add more or less hot sauce, use a broth instead of beer, maybe even take out the honey all together.
+You can easily find all of these at your local grocery store.

 - Honey– balances the sauce and also helps to stabilize it.
 You can also use agave nectar.